janet-lang/janet/README.md

 ## Use Cases

 Janet makes a good system scripting language, or a language to embed in other programs.
-It's like Lua and Guile in that regard.
+It's like Lua and GNU Guile in that regard.
 It has more built-in functionality and a richer core language than Lua, but smaller than GNU Guile or Python.
 However, it is much easier to embed and port than Python or Guile.

+Some people use janet for sysadmin scripting, web development, or small video games.

-## Features
+## Language Features

 * 600+ functions and macros in the core library
 * Built-in socket networking, threading, subprocesses, and file system functions.
 * Parsing Expression Grammars (PEG) engine as a more robust Regex alternative
-* Macros
+* Macros and compile-time computation
 * Per-thread event loop for efficient IO (epoll/IOCP/kqueue)
-* Built-in C FFI lets you load existing binaries and run them.
+* First-class green threads (continuations) as well as OS threads
 * Erlang-style supervision trees that integrate with the event loop
-* Configurable at build time - turn features on or off for a smaller or more featureful build
 * First-class closures
 * Garbage collection
-* First-class green threads (continuations)
+* Distributed as janet.c and janet.h for embedding into a larger program.
 * Python-style generators (implemented as a plain macro)
 * Mutable and immutable arrays (array/tuple)
 * Mutable and immutable hashtables (table/struct)
 * Mutable and immutable strings (buffer/string)
-* Multithreading
-* Bytecode interpreter with an assembly interface, as well as bytecode verification
-* Tail-call optimization
+* Tail recursion
-* Interface with C via abstract types and C functions
+* Interface with C functions and dynamically load plugins ("natives").
-* Dynamically load C libraries
+* Built-in C FFI for when the native bindings are too much work
-* REPL
+* REPL development with debugger and inspectable runtime
-* Embedding Janet in other programs
-* Interactive environment with detailed stack traces

 ## Documentation